Paying & Reclaiming Statutory Sick Pay (SSP)

-Details have not yet been announced about how COVID-19 related SSP will be reclaimed and we recommend that you keep updated with section 3.3 of the government's Support For Those Affected By COVID-19 document.
+Details have not yet been announced about how COVID-19 related SSP will be reclaimed and we recommend that you keep updated via the government's Support For Those Affected By COVID-19 page.

 - Ensure that you keep clear and detailed records of SSP payments made to affected employees so that you can reclaim these payments once the method for doing so has been introduced.

 - Government Support For Those Affected By COVID-19 <external link>